Page contents

 Copy rows

-Copies the selected rows for further pasting once or multiple times.
+Copies the selected rows onto the clipboard for further pasting.

 Cut rows